hpaluch-pil/clockres/README.md

 gbp buildpackage
 # packages are build into ../build-area/
 ```
 WARNING!
 It will not work for you so far!
-It requiers my GPG key to sign all files.
+It requires my GPG key to sign all files.

 ## Building CentOS 7 package